 Still, for investors who are willing to pay close attention and monitor the health of their Chinese stocks, there are opportunities that put index investing options in the shade.

-Here’s a weekly chart of China Lodging Group (HTHT), which has been in the portfolio of Cabot Emerging Markets Investor since March 2016.
+Here’s a weekly chart of China Lodging Group (HTHT), which has been in the portfolio of Cabot Global Stocks Explorer (formerly Cabot Emerging Markets Investor) since March 2016.
 It has the kind of performance that can make a real difference to your portfolio’s total return.
 And with the weekly updates (and Special Hotlines if the action heats up), your exposure to Chinese event risk is lowered considerably.

-If you have a taste for the returns that great emerging market stocks can bring to your portfolio (and the risk tolerance to weather the occasional storms), Cabot Emerging Markets Investor can be your perfect guide to how to play Xi Jinping’s China.
+If you have a taste for the returns that great emerging market stocks can bring to your portfolio (and the risk tolerance to weather the occasional storms), Cabot Global Stocks Explorer can be your perfect guide to how to play Xi Jinping’s China.
 Click here to join.

 Timothy Lutts heads one of America’s most respected independent investment advisory services.
 Each week, Tim personally picks the single best stock in his exclusive Cabot Stock of the Week advisory.
 Build your wealth and reduce your risk with the top stock each week for current market conditionsLearn More